How Much Is 2 Kilograms

 So, how much is 2 kilograms?
 To help you visualize this weight, consider the following:

 • A bag of sugar: A standard bag of granulated sugar often weighs around 1 kilogram.
-Therefore, 2 kilograms would be equivalent to two of these bags.
+That's why, 2 kilograms would be equivalent to two of these bags.

 • A large watermelon: A large, ripe watermelon can easily weigh 2 kilograms or more.